-To address this, the floor was opened up and split into two sections.
+As part of the new workplace strategy, the floor was opened up and split into two sections.
 One space now acts as a large town hall, featuring video screens for presentations.
-The other functions as an area for staff to unwind, with a variety of games and space for staff clubs that form a key part of the culture.
+The other functions as an area for staff to unwind, with a variety of games and space for staff clubs that form a key part of the office culture.

 - Status Completed